Pascal's Triangle Revisited: Reviews

 Emily VanDerWerff of The A.V.
 Club was more critical of the episode, giving it a B and opining that while the episode was "very funny", it "forces quite a bit of stuff."
 She wrote that she "did like the vibe the episode gave off of a bunch of people coming to the end of their first year of college and realizing that they really do like each other as much as they always said they did", but felt the kiss between Jeff and Annie "didn't have the chemistry the two had in the debate episode, simply because there was no build to it."
-However, she did complement Jeff's final speech to Annie as "ridiculously well written" and felt that "Abed's attempts to turn the scenario into a season finale were both funny and an odd commentary on the strengths of the Troy and Abed friendship."
+However, she did compliment Jeff's final speech to Annie as "ridiculously well written" and felt that "Abed's attempts to turn the scenario into a season finale were both funny and an odd commentary on the strengths of the Troy and Abed friendship."
 Andy Greenwald of Vulture thought many of the smaller details in the episode, including the return of many guest stars and Troy eating an enormous cookie, were amusing, but he "didn't dig Britta and Professor Statistics catfighting over Jeff for no good reason."
 Similarly to VanDerWerff, he commented that while the final kiss had chemistry, "it didn't really feel necessary."

 Margaret Lyons of Entertainment Weekly criticized the kiss, remarking, "Much as I love the energy between Joel McHale and Allison [sic] Brie, this isn’t a couple I want to see go the distance."

 In a retrospective ranking of all 110 episodes of Community, Cory Barker of TV.com placed the episode 60th, remarking that it "did some lovely and fun things with the concept of the season finale and love triangles."